JoeID/ChessMinimax/README.md

 # ChessMinimax
 A Chess-playing program using the Minimax algorithm and alpha-beta pruning.
+It has a complete graphical interface that uses Tkinter.
+It is quite slow though.